intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/pattern_recognize.md

 ![](imgs/layernorm_with_index.png)

-## Parse pattern representation list
+## Parse Pattern Representation List

 The pattern recognition function would first parse the pattern representation list and separate the main chain, sub-chains patterns and related op_type and index for searching and splicing later.
 It will also check the sub-chains whether have a head or not.

-## Search each straight chain pattern
+## Search Each Straight Chain Pattern

 The [`compile.graph_utils`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/backends/neural_engine/compile/graph_utils.py) has `search_straight_pattern` API for searching sequence patterns.
 It receives `input_pattern` and `graph` parameters and exploits `DFS` algorithm to find eligible results.
 The `input_pattern` is a list containing several op_type from the step above.
 For example, it could be one like this: